-- Connections - Real estate professionals share advise to improve our curriculum and they work to place our students in internships and jobs.
+- Connections - Real estate professionals share advice to improve our curriculum and work to place our students in internships and jobs.

 - The Vital Signs Report - Baltimore's best-known source for key data points about our city's neighborhoods.

-- Industry growth - Whether your in real estate investment, appraisal, property management or another field, the job outlook is better than average.
+- Industry growth - Whether you're in real estate investment, appraisal, property management or another field, the job outlook is better than average.

-- Only at UB - That right, we are the only business program in Maryland that has a specialization in real estate and economic development.
+- Only at UB - That's right, we are the only business program in Maryland that has a specialization in real estate and economic development.

 What Our Alumni Say

-Part of the solution for Baltimore's neighborhoods.
-Quiana Gough, B.S.
-'10 began her college career at Brigham Young University in 2001 as a nursing major.
-The real estate market was booming when she first started working and the small abstracting company—she was overloaded with work.
-In the fall of 2007, Gough took advantage of a work load decrease and re-initiated her collegiate education at UB.
+Quiana Gough began her college career at Brigham Young University in 2001 as a nursing major.
+The real estate market was booming when she first started working, and the small abstracting company—she was overloaded with work.
+In the fall of 2007, Gough took advantage of a workload decrease and re-initiated her collegiate education at UB.

 Lessons From Legends